 Your economic damages will include all of your actual expenses that result from an auto accident injury.
 This will include your medical bills from doctors, hospitals, emergency room, medical equipment, prescriptions, physical therapy, etc. It will also include your lost wages and any lost future earning potential.
 This can be more difficult to establish than property damage because it involves calculating future expenses and losses.

 Your non-economic damages will include all of the losses that are not related to actual expenses and lost wages.
 Rather, this will relate to such issues as pain and suffering, mental anguish, and lost quality of life.
 These damages can be very difficult to prove and easy for the defendant or insurance company to argue against.

 Punitive damages are only awarded in cases where the behavior of the at fault driver could be considered grossly negligent or involves willful wrongdoing.
 These are damages that are not related to your losses, but are intended to punish the negligent party.

 Speak to an Attorney Before Speaking to the Insurance Company

 While it may be difficult to know where to begin when you’ve suffered injuries in an Ohio auto accident, you should make it a priority to speak with an auto accident attorney.
 While you may hear from the insurance company first, they are not the first people to speak to.
-Before you divulge any information or accept any settlement offers, you should first seek a free legal consultation with a professional lawyer from Chester Law Group.
+Before you divulge any information or accept any settlement offers, you should first seek a free legal consultation with a professional lawyer from Ohio Car Accident Lawyers.
 We’ll answer your questions, help you to establish your various damages, and handle communication with insurance claims adjusters.
 Don’t go up against the insurance company on your own, when you can do it with experienced professional legal representation.